SkafteNicki/dtu_mlops/s4_debugging_and_logging/M12_profiling.md

 6. Redo the steps above on the `vae_mnist_working.py` file, implementing now multiple calls to `record_function` on various levels of the training.
 Try running the profiling and investigate if you are able to improve the code.

+This end the module on profiling.
+If you want to go into more details on this topic we can recommend looking into [line_profiler and kernprof](https://github.com/pyutils/line_profiler).
+A downside of using python's `cProfile` is that it can only profiling at an functional/modular level, that is great for identifying hotspots in your code.
+However, sometimes the cause of an computationally hotspot is a single line of code in a function, which will not be caught by `cProfile`.
+An example would be an simple index operations such as `a[idx] = b`, which for large arrays and non-sequential indexes is really expensive.
+For these cases [line_profiler and kernprof](https://github.com/pyutils/line_profiler) are excellent tools to have in your toolbox.